-- 15. Operators of top-level domain registries for IDN TLDs representing territories designated by the ISO 3166-1 list should be required to follow the ICANN IDN Guidelines in the same way as gTLD registries that offer IDNs. - 16.
+- 13. Where script mixing occurs or is necessary, registries must implement clear procedures to prevent spoofing and visual confusion for users. - 14.
+Operators of top-level domain registries for IDN TLDs representing territories designated by the ISO 3166-1 list should be required to follow the ICANN IDN Guidelines in the same way as gTLD registries that offer IDNs. - 15.
 ICANN should have a contract or some other form of agreement with the IDN ccTLD operator that includes appropriate technical, operational and financial requirements.